-When I created Awesomely Awake a year ago, I wanted to tell families to live more.
+When I originally created this space in 2011, I wanted to tell families to live more.

 I just seriously reject this notion that we are put here on this amazing earth to work more than we laugh, to work more than we explore, to work more than we spend time with family.

 And so I’ve written many posts that attempt to take us down the path of awake living.
 My newsletters often talk about how I refuse to ever again have a case of the Mondays.
 How I want to play hide and seek.
 Or just let go.